 BETHNAL GREEN ROAD - 2004

-Faust, 36, and Meere, 27, were fatally injured at an eight-pump fire on Bethnal Green Road in East London on July 20, 2004.
-They died at Royal London Hospital.
+Faust, 36, and Meere, 27, were fatally injured at an eight-pump fire on Bethnal Green Road in East London and succumbed at a hospital.

-Meere had joined the bridage a few months earlier.
+Meere had joined the brigade a few months earlier and finished his training in May.

-The fire in the three-story structure was reported at 4 a.m. ``The firefighters got into difficulty in the lower part of the building where the fire was most severe,'' the BBC reported.
+The fire in the three-story commercial structure was reported at 4 a.m, according to a BBC report.
+The men, both wearing breathing apparatus, ran into trouble in the lower part of the building.

-In 1993, a firefighter died in Willesden in north London.
+The deaths were the first since a firefighter died in Willesden in north London in 1993.

 July 12, 2021